dortegadelv/HaplotypeDFEStandingVariation/README_DFEUK10K.txt

 ### Get L values on missense variants (You will need to have the UK10K files UK10K_COHORT.REL-2012-06-02.beagle.anno.csq.shapeit.20140306.legend.gz and UK10K_COHORT.REL-2012-06-02.beagle.anno.csq.shapeit.20140306.hap.gz.
-Then substitute $SitesFile and $HapFile)
+Then substitute the variables $SitesFile and $HapFile to the location on those files on the script HaplotypeDFEStandingVariation/Scripts/DataAnalysis/CreatePlinkFiles.pl)

 First, to create the plink files used to calculate the frequencies, use:

+mkdir Data/Plink/
 cd Scripts/DataAnalysis
 qsub -t 1-22 CreatePlinkFiles.sh